ThatsVie/atlas-web_front_end/developer_tools/README.md

 Forced the hover state using the state simulation options in the Styles pane.

-Took a  screenshot while the hover state was active.

 Took a screenshot named `2-pathways_menu.png` while the hover state was active, showing the visual effects applied to the "cake" block when hovered over.
-This is useful for visual testing and ensuring interactive elements respond as expected without interacting with the site through user input.

 ### Task 3: Extracting CSS Styling for "Download me!"
 Button